richard-sebos/articles/CUPS-Samba/SMB-003/aritcle.md

 * You can also specify users outside of a group—e.g., adding `alice` directly:

   * `valid users = @family alice`
-* A separate group `project_users` manages access to the home lab project share:
+* A separate group, `project_users`, manages access to the home lab project share:

   * `valid users = @project_users`
 * Allowing `root` access to shares over the network is a known security risk.